-As disclosed in our Form 10-K for the year ended December 31, 2018, and our Form 10-Q for the quarter ended March 31, 2019, the tenants in two of the remaining three hospital facilities had provided notice to us that they did not intend to renew the leases upon the scheduled expiration of the respective facilities.
-The leases on these two hospital facilities, which are Encompass Health Deaconess Rehabilitation Hospital located in Evansville, Indiana, and Vibra Hospital of Corpus Christi located in Corpus Christi, Texas, expired on May 31, 2019 and June 1, 2019, respectively.
+As disclosed in our Form 10-K for the year ended December 31, 2018, and our Form 10-Q for each of the quarters ended June 30, 2019 and March 31, 2019, the tenants in two of our hospital facilities had provided notice to us that they did not intend to renew the leases upon the scheduled expiration of the respective facilities.
 The combined revenues generated from the leases on these two hospital facilities comprised approximately 2% of our consolidated revenues during each of the years ended December 31, 2018 and 2017.

-Encompass Health Deaconess Rehabilitation Hospital entered into a short-term lease with us, at a substantially increased lease rate as compared to the expired lease rate that is scheduled to expire on September 30, 2019.
-In connection with this short-term lease, the tenant that occupied Vibra Hospital of Corpus Christi vacated the property at the end of the lease term on June 1, 2019.
+The leases on these two hospital facilities, located in Evansville, Indiana, and Corpus Christi, Texas, expired on May 31, 2019 and June 1, 2019, respectively.
+The Evansville, Indiana hospital tenant entered into a short-term lease with us (which expired on September 30, 2019), at a substantially increased lease rate as compared to the original lease rate.
+The lease revenue generated from this facility amounted to \$842,000 during the three-month period ended September 30, 2019 (as compared to \$178,000 per quarter pursuant to the terms of the original lease).
+The tenant that occupied the hospital in Evansville, Indiana, vacated the property on September 30, 2019 and the tenant that occupied the hospital in Corpus Christi, Texas, vacated the property on June 1, 2019.

 Although we are in the process of marketing each property for lease to new tenants, should these properties remain vacant for an extended period of time, or should we experience decreased lease rates on future leases, as compared to prior/expired lease rates, or incur substantial renovation costs to make the properties suitable for other operators/tenants, our future results of operations could be materially unfavorably impacted.